Spearfoot/disk-burnin-and-testing/README.md

+## Bash script for burn-in and testing of drives
 _disk-burnin.sh_ is a Bash script to simplify the process of burning-in disks.
 It is intended for use only on disks which do not contain any data, such as new disks or disks which are being tested or re-purposed.

 Be aware that: